WWW.LOGISTICSINNOVATION.ORG

 Mr. Spycher, the ILS now has 176 member companies, including 20 new members in 2025 – a new record.
 What role does intralogistics play today as a key factor for the competitiveness of the Swiss economy, especially in times of skilled labor shortages, increasing pressure for automation, and the growing use of AI applications?

-Spycher : Intralogistics is becoming increasingly important for the competitiveness of the Swiss economy.
+Spycher: Intralogistics is becoming increasingly important for the competitiveness of the Swiss economy.
 Many companies have invested heavily in optimizing their supply chains in recent years, but have often barely questioned their internal material and information flows.
 This is precisely where enormous, untapped potential lies: even relatively small investments can achieve significant increases in productivity.

 ILS President P. Spycher

-Considering that global robot production doubles annually, the profound changes expected in the coming years become clear.
-While the shortage of skilled workers long-term thinking in many companies.
+Considering that global robot production doubles annually, the profound changes expected in the coming years become clear. the shortage of skilled workers While long-term thinking in many companies.
 In ten years, our working world will look fundamentally different – and we will need to automate to a far greater extent not only in production and logistics, but also in the service sector .

 The question of where all the necessary engineers and skilled workers will come from remains unresolved and represents a key societal problem.
-Artificial intelligence will support us in this transformation and enable new solutions that we can hardly imagine today.
+Artificial intelligence will support us in this transformation and enable new solutions that we can scarcely imagine today.
 However, AI is not a panacea.
 Crucially, companies must begin today to holistically examine their processes and strategically work towards an automated future.

-losing up to 500,000 workers by 2030. and automation, not only close this gap but also maintain the quality of "made in Switzerland"?
+up to 500,000 workers by 2030. losing and automation, not only close this gap but also maintain the quality of "made in Switzerland"?

 Switzerland is well-positioned in international comparison.
 Our strength lies in the close integration of mechanics, software, and robotics – a combination that is rarely found elsewhere.
 With institutions like ETH Zurich, we also have a high-performance technology cluster that significantly drives robot innovation in the industry .